project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

    This is done because the pointcloud consist of almost 1 million points and we need to speed up the computation.
    Reducing the size by leaving point in a grid of a certain size is possible too, but that is more computationally expensive.

-2. Transform the point cloud such that its origin is at the feet that is about to take a step and its orientation matches the orientation of this foot too.
+2. Transform the point cloud such that its origin is at the foot that is about to take a step and its orientation matches the orientation of this foot too.
+The link that will be taking the step is given by the service caller (the RealSenseGait).

 3. Filter points which are too far away from the origin, as points far away are not relevant to the upcoming steps of the exoskeleton.

 4. Estimate the normal vectors of the remaining point cloud.

-5. Filter based on the normal vectors, points which we believe are part of a wall we remove as we are not capable of standing there.
+5. Filter based on the normal vectors, we remove points which do not have a normal in an upwards direction (e.g. points on a wall) as we are not capable of standing there.

 RegionGrower